SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 Reproducibility depends on, as a first step, sharing the provenance of results with transparency, and the AD appendix is an instrument of documentation and transparency.
 A good AD appendix helps researchers document their results, and helps other researchers build from them.

+**The paper text explains why I believe my answers are right and shows all my work.
+Why do I need to provide an Artifact Evaluation appendix?**

+There are many good reasons for formalizing the artifact evaluation process.
+Standard practice varies across disciplines, and SC is an international, multi-disciplinary conference.
+Labeling the evaluation as such improves our ability to review the paper and improves reader confidence in the veracity of the results when approaching the work from a different background.

 ## <a name="data"></a>Artifacts

 **What are "author created" artifacts and why make the distinction?**